pheryjs/phery/README.md

 #### Per element events

-Per element events are almost the same from global events, they only differ on the parameters list, they don't take the $element.
+Per element events are almost the same from global events, they only differ on the parameters list, they don't take the $element argument.
 Refer to $.phery.events above for description for each event.

 +   **ajax:before**: function ()
 +   **ajax:beforeSend**: function (xhr)